JB1056/Crypto_Tracker/README.md

 ## How to Install
 1. unzip Application.
-2. open terminal and install dependencies, this can be easily done by using your preferred *npm install* or *yard add package.json*.
+2. open terminal and install dependencies, this can be easily done by using your preferred *npm install* or *yarn add package.json*.
 3. start the application from the terminal using your preferred *npm start* or *yarn start*.